eclipse-sumo/sumo/docs/web/docs/Contributed/SUMOPy/GUI/Getting_Started.md

 capability to edit the network

-- The geometry of edges and buildings can be manipulated: Activate the Move| tool to move or the Stretch| to change vertexes.
+- The geometry of edges and buildings can be manipulated: Activate the Move| tool to move or the Stretch| to change vertices.
 - With the menu `Network>Clean nodes` all edges entering a node are “cut back” to a certain radius.
 This measure may facilitate the verification of connections between lanes at junctions.